kswope/book-learnin/README.md

 whatever details about the change that they need out of the subject.
 The other possibility—logically enough termed the push method—has the subject send the observers a lot of details about the change.

+Example in AR (this might be a little too magical for me)

+    class EmployeeObserver < ActiveRecord::Observer
+      def after_create(employee)
+        # New employee record created
+      end
+      def after_update(employee)
+        # Employee record updated
+      end
+      def after_destroy(employee)
+        # Employee record deleted
+      end
+    end

+>
+In a nice example of the Convention Over Configuration pattern, ActiveRecord does not require you to register your observer: It just figures out that EmployeeObserver is there to observe Employees, based on the class name.

+The Observer pattern allows you to build components that know about the activities of other components without having to tightly couple everything together in an unmanageable mess of code-flavored spaghetti.
+By creating a clean interface between the source of the news (the observable object) and the consumer of that news (the observers), the Observer pattern moves the news without tangling things up.